Jo Jung-suk: 2011–2018: Rising to prominence with breakout roles, taking on leading roles, and critical acclaim on screen

-In 2013, Jo Jung-suk starred in his first historical film, The Face Reader, alongside Song Kang-ho.
-Jo played Paeng Heon, a character who wanders the eight provinces and holds the key to an important plot reversal in the film.
-He received favorable reviews from critics for his excellent performance and further established himself as an actor by winning the Best Supporting Actor award at both the Grand Bell Awards and the Korean Association of Film Critics Awards.
-Song Kang-ho praised Jo's performance, stating:"Jo Jung-suk is a talented actor.
-He was imprinted on the public through 'Introduction to Architecture', but in fact, he expressed various emotions in The Face Reader.
-He seems to be an excellent performer, capable of acting with emotional depth rather than a comedic appearance."
+In 2013, Jo starred in his first historical film, The Face Reader, directed by Han Jae-rim.
+He portrayed Paeng-heon, the brother-in-law and assistant of the protagonist Nae-gyeong (portrayed by Song Kang-ho).
+This character wanders the eight provinces and holds the key to a significant plot reversal in the film.
+He received favorable reviews from critics for his performance and further established himself as an actor by winning the Best Supporting Actor award at both the Grand Bell Awards and the Korean Association of Film Critics Awards.

-(Sports Chosun, September 2, 2013).Following this, Jo returned to television in his first onscreen leading role in the 2013 family drama You Are the Best!, co-starring IU.
+At the same year, Jo returned to television in his first onscreen leading role in the 2013 family drama You Are the Best!, co-starring IU.
+The series aired on KBS2 from March 9 to August 25, 2013, on weekends.
+Jo also lent his voice to the drama's original soundtrack, titled "I Completely Love You."
+Ratings peaked at 29.3% for the final episode.
+At the 2013 KBS Drama Awards, Jo won the Best Couple Award alongside IU for their on-screen chemistry, in addition to the Excellence Award for Actor in a Serial Drama.

-Jo appeared in two films in 2014: the period thriller The Fatal Encounter, where he played an assassin targeting King Jeongjo, and the romantic comedy My Love, My Bride, a remake of the same-titled 1990 hit in which he and Shin Min-ah played a newly married couple.
+In 2014, Jo was featured in two films of different genres.
+The first, released on April 30, 2014, is the period thriller The Fatal Encounter, where he played an assassin targeting King Jeongjo (portrayed by Hyun Bin).
+The second film, released on October 8, 2014, is the romantic comedy My Love, My Bride, a remake of the same-titled 1990 hit directed by Im Chan-sang, in which Jo and Shin Min-ah played a newly married couple.